Right Arrow

 Waiting waste occurs whenever products sit idle between process steps, while motion waste involves unnecessary movement of people or equipment.
 Both directly impact cycle time—a critical KPI where meaningful improvements deliver substantial throughput gains.

-AI vision systems capture and analyze every operator action, enabling accurate time and motion studies that were previously impossible at scale.
+AI vision systems capture and analyze operator actions within camera view, allowing for accurate time and motion studies that were previously impossible at scale.
 The technology tracks:

 • Queue times between workstations